 Following the success of our solar panels at Gloucester Resource Centre, we are now looking to develop further renewable energy projects in Gloucestershire which have a community benefit.

-We are currently contacting schools in Gloucestershire to ask whether they might be interested in developing a renewable energy project in partnership with us.
+We are looking for schools in Gloucestershire who may be interested in developing a renewable energy project in partnership with us.
 We would fund any project through a further community share issue, and can offer expertise in progressing projects from the drawing board to fruition.

 Solar PV guidelines